adityaramesh/ccbase/README.md

 - Generate HTML documentation from code.
 - Structure the documentation so that each file has an associated tutorial page.
-  The summary of each header given in this page should be taken from the a summary provided in the tutorial page for the header.
+  The summary of each header given in this page should be taken from the summary provided in the tutorial page for the header.
 - Add support for compiler version detection.
 - Add support for kernel version detection.
 - Test `platform.hpp` on Cygwin.